 So, unless you want to brew a coffee with a confused aroma and flavor, the freezer is not your friend when it comes to preserving your coffee beans.

 The Fridge is not a better option

-I stated above that you should not put your coffee beans in the freezer as that is a fast way to get them spoilt.
-The same also applies to putting your coffee beans in the Fridge.
-You might understand that you need to avoid heat if you want to preserve your coffee beans, so it might seem logical to put the beans in the Fridge.
+I stated above that you should not put your beans in the freezer as that is a fast way to get them spoilt.
+The same also applies to putting your beans in the Fridge.
+You might understand that you need to avoid heat if you want to preserve your beans, so it might seem logical to put the beans in the Fridge.

 The reality is that your Fridge doesn’t make much difference in terms of preservation; instead, you expose your beans to moisture and condensation, which will cause your coffee beans to go bad faster than you can think.

 Moreso, your fridge will most likely keep items like onions, cheese, butter, garlic, etc. these items might not affect things like potatoes but will affect the taste and aroma of your coffee beans.

 You might wonder if you can’t store your coffee beans in the freezer or refrigerator, where is the right place?
 Choosing the right place to store your beans is an essential part of preserving their flavor and aroma.
 When deciding on the best place, keep in mind the four factors that will affect your beans’ freshness.

 Storing your beans close to a microwave is not a good option as the heat from your microwave might ruin your beans.
 The same applies to all locations affected or exposed to radiation.